felippe-regazio/web-elements/README.md

 ## Custom Elements?

-Custom elements are a specification part of the Web Components:
+Here's the MDN definition:

 > Custom elements provide a way for authors to build their own fully-featured DOM elements.
 Although authors could always use non-standard elements in their documents, with application-specific behaviour added after the fact by scripting or similar, such elements have historically been non-conforming and not very functional.
-By defining a custom element, authors can inform the parser how to properly construct an element and how elements of that class should react to changes (MDN).
+By defining a custom element, authors can inform the parser how to properly construct an element and how elements of that class should react to changes.

 # Polyfill